 Lubbock, TX — Who knew a piece of Ireland could be found at Texas Tech?
 According to a campus legend dating back to the 1930s, some engineers unearthed part of the magical Irish rock that grants eloquent speech — the Blarney Stone — on a field trip.
 The rock fragment now sits on Tech’s campus, granting each senior who kisses it the gift of great speech.

-Shamrock, TX — Head to the Panhandle, along Route 66, for a St. Patty’s Day celebration unlike any other that’s been a Shamrock tradition since the 1930s.
+Shamrock, TX — Head to the Panhandle, along Route 66, for a St. Paddy’s Day celebration unlike any other that’s been a Shamrock tradition since the 1930s.
 In 2013, Shamrock’s celebration was named the Official St. Patrick’s Day Celebration for the State of Texas!
 While you’re there, check out the Blarney Stone Plaza to see fragments from the real Blarney Stone and the iconic U-Drop Inn.

 San Patricio and Refugio, TX — These towns near Corpus Christi are the first Irish settlements in Texas, settled in the early 1800s.
 In fact, San Patricio was originally called San Patricio de Hibernia (or the “Saint Patrick of Ireland.”)